Kray-G/kinx/README.md

 ### Supported Platforms

 Currently this project supports x86-64 Windows and Linux only.
-I really want a contributor to support any other platforms.
+I really want someone to support any other platforms if possible because I do not have any other platform environment.
 Please see detail [here](#how-to-support-a-platform)

 ### How to Build